Logicalshift/gossyp/README.md

-# Silkthread
+# Gossyp

-Silkthread is a JSON-based component toolkit and scripting language written in Rust.
+Gossyp is a JSON-based component toolkit and scripting language written in Rust.